Different types of marriage ceremony in Ireland

 Civil ceremonies are legally binding secular marriage ceremonies performed by a registrar.
 The registrar works for the State.

 Civil ceremonies can take place in a registry office, or registrars can travel to perform civil ceremonies in an approved room or venue.
-In general, registrars only perform ceremonies in the county in which they are based.
+In general, registrars only perform ceremonies where they are based.

 Civil ceremonies can only take place within the office working hours of the registrar.